el-dani-cortes/holbertonschool-interview/0x00-lockboxes/README.md

+## About
+This is a project to keep trainning in logic for technical interviews.

 **[0-lockboxes.py](./0-lockboxes.py)** - Lockboxes:
 You have  `n`  number of locked boxes in front of you.
 Each box is numbered sequentially from  `0`  to  `n - 1`  and each box may contain keys to the other boxes.